oils-for-unix/oils/doc/idioms.md

     read --line --qsn :myline     # read a single line

-That is, take advantage of the the invariants that the [IO builtins](io-builtins.html) respect.  (doc in progress)
+That is, take advantage of the invariants that the [IO builtins](io-builtins.html) respect.  (doc in progress)

 <!--